-Payments to you of interest on the notes generally will be exempt from U.S. federal income tax withholding under the "portfolio interest" exemption if you properly certify as to your foreign status as described below and:
+Payments to you of interest on the notes generally will be exempt from U.S. federal income tax and withholding of U.S. federal income tax if you properly certify as to your foreign status as described below, and:

-- you do not own, actually or constructively, 10% or more of our capital or profits interests (including by reason of your ownership of 10% or more of the capital or profits interests in DCP Midstream Partners, L.P.); - · you are not a "controlled foreign corporation" that is related to us (actually or constructively);
+• you do not own, actually or constructively, 10% or more of our capital or profits interests (including by reason of your ownership of 10% or more of the capital or profits interests in DCP Midstream Partners, LP);

-- you are not a bank whose receipt of interest on the notes is in connection with an extension of credit made pursuant to a loan agreement entered into in the ordinary course of your trade or business; and - interest on the notes is not effectively connected with your conduct of a U.S. trade or business.
+- you are not a "controlled foreign corporation" for U.S. federal income tax purposes that is related to us (actually or constructively); - you are not a bank whose receipt of interest on the notes is in connection with an extension of credit made pursuant to a loan agreement entered into in the ordinary course of your trade or business; and - · interest on the notes is not effectively connected with your conduct of a U.S. trade or business.

-The portfolio interest exemption and several of the special rules for non-U.S. holders described below generally apply only if you appropriately certify as to your foreign status.
-You can generally meet this certification requirement by providing a properly executed IRS Form W-8BEN or appropriate substitute form to us, or our paying agent.
+The exemption from withholding described above and several of the special rules for non-U.S. holders described below generally apply only if you appropriately certify as to your foreign status.
+You can generally meet this certification requirement by providing a properly executed IRS Form W-8BEN (or appropriate substitute or successor form) to us, or our paying agent.
 If you hold the notes through a financial institution or other agent acting on your behalf, you may be required to provide appropriate certifications to the agent.
 Your agent will then generally be required to provide appropriate certifications to us or our paying agent, either directly or through other intermediaries.
 Special rules apply to foreign partnerships, estates and trusts, and in certain circumstances certifications as to foreign status of partners, trust owners or beneficiaries may have to be provided to us or our paying agent.
 In addition, special rules apply to qualified intermediaries that enter into withholding agreements with the IRS.

-If you cannot satisfy the portfolio interest requirements described above, payments of interest made to you will be subject to U.S. federal withholding tax at a 30% rate, unless you provide us or our paying agent with a properly executed IRS Form W-8BEN (or successor form) claiming an exemption from (or a reduction of) withholding under the benefit of a tax treaty (in which case, you generally will be required to provide a U.S. taxpayer identification number), or the payments of interest are effectively connected with your conduct of a trade or business in the United States (and, if required by an applicable income tax treaty, are treated as attributable to a permanent establishment maintained by you in the United States) and you meet the certification requirements described below.
-(See "-Income or Gain Effectively Connected with a U.S. Trade or Business").
+If you cannot satisfy the requirements described above, payments of interest made to you will be subject to U.S. federal withholding tax at a 30% rate, unless you are a qualified resident of a country with which the U.S. has an income tax treaty and you provide us or our paying agent with a properly executed IRS Form W-8BEN (or appropriate substitute or successor form) claiming an exemption from (or a reduction of) withholding under the benefit of such tax treaty (in which case, you generally will be required to provide a U.S. taxpayer identification number), or the payments of interest are effectively connected with your conduct of a U.S. trade or business, you are not eligible for or do not claim benefits under an applicable income tax treaty and you meet the certification requirements described below.
+See "-Income or Gain Effectively Connected with a U.S. Trade or Business."

-Disposition of Notes
+Sale or Other Taxable Disposition of Notes

-As a non-U.S. holder, you generally will not be subject to U.S. federal income tax on any gain realized on the sale, redemption, exchange, retirement or other taxable disposition of a note unless:
+As a non-U.S. holder, you generally will not be subject to U.S. federal income tax on any gain realized on the sale, redemption, exchange, retirement or other taxable disposition of a note (except to the extent such amount is attributable to accrued interest, which would be taxable as described above) unless: